hepengfei/fecal/README.md

 It supports an unlimited number of inputs and outputs, similar to a Fountain Code, but it is designed as a Convolutional Code.
 This means that it does not perform well with a large number of losses.
-It is faster than existing error correction code (ECC) software when the loss count is expected to be small.
+It is faster than existing erasure correction code (ECC) software when the loss count is expected to be small.